-(a) The Employer shall pay one hundred percent (100%) of the monthly premium for regular employees entitled to coverage under a mutually acceptable Extended Health Care Plan.
-Eyeglass or contact lens coverage shall be included for all employees and their dependents.
-A change in carriers shall not be made without sixty (60) days' notice and consultation with the Union.

-(b) The Employer shall provide a Point of Purchase Prescription Drug Plan.
+- (a) The Employer shall pay 100% of the monthly premium for regular employees entitled to coverage under a mutually acceptable Extended Health Care Plan.
+Eyeglass or contact lens coverage shall be included for all employees and their dependants. - (b) The Employer shall provide a Point of Purchase Prescription Drug Plan.